Guidance for financial counsellors

 Financial counsellors

 These are agencies that provide free and independent financial counselling and advocacy services to people in financial difficulty.
-They're generally community-based non-government organisations funded by government or community sector organisations such as welfare organisations.
+They're generally community-based non-government organisations funded by government or industry.

 Debt advice businesses